Virginia Commonwealth University School of the Arts in Qatar: Student life

 VCUarts Qatar has over 300 undergraduate students representing 32 nationalities and over 1,000 alumni representing 55 different nationalities.

 The university was originally opened for women, but in 2008 began also accepting men.

 As part of the Education City ecosystem, VCUarts Qatar students are able to cross-register for courses at other universities within Education City.
 These include Georgetown University in Qatar, Weill Cornell Medicine – Qatar, Texas A&M University at Qatar, Carnegie Mellon University in Qatar, and Northwestern University in Qatar.
 Conversely, students from other Education City universities are able to cross-register for courses at VCUarts Qatar.

 Research

 VCUarts Qatar established the Institute for Creative Research in 2022 to foster research amongst its faculty, students, and alumni.
 It is the first institute in Qatar and the Southwest Asia and North Africa (SWANA) region dedicated to advancing discourse across creative domains.

-The university participated in London Design Biennale 2025 through its '‘Matter Diplopia - ازدواجية المواد’ pavillion that explored materiality, cultural constructs and societal impact in Qatar.
+The university participated in London Design Biennale 2025 through its '‘Matter Diplopia - ازدواجية المواد’ pavilion that explored materiality, cultural constructs and societal impact in Qatar.